ciralproject/ciral/README.md

 Baselines and reproduction guides are provided in this section.
 Please note that this only covers searching, as the indexes have already been built. <!--Add links to reproduce indexes.-->

 The baselines can be reproduced using [Pyserini](https://github.com/castorini/pyserini).
 To reproduce the baselines:
-1. Installing the development version of Pyserini by following this [guide](https://github.com/castorini/pyserini/blob/master/docs/installation.md#development-installation).
+1. Install the development version of Pyserini by following this [guide](https://github.com/castorini/pyserini/blob/master/docs/installation.md#development-installation).
 2. Follow the commands in the [2-click-reproduction (2CR)](https://castorini.github.io/pyserini/2cr/ciral.html)

 <!--